No, you don’t! We’re a state-certified driving school, so you won’t need any sort of license or permit to get started.

 Great!
 You can go back to the homepage and click on the class you’d like to enroll in.
 That will direct you to the registration page.
 Once you’ve submitted the registration form, you will receive an email that will guide you in completing the last 2 steps to finalize your enrollment.

 There’s a $25 registration fee due at the time of registration, but that will be part of your total tuition payment, not an additional fee.
-You can pay your tuition online with a credit card during registration, after registration using the Paypal button in the registration email, or you can come to the office anytime before class with cash or check.
+You can pay your tuition online with a credit card during registration, after registration using the PayPal button in the registration email, or you can come to the office anytime before class with cash or check.
 If you need to pay with credit card, but you need the amount adjusted due to a registration fee, scholarship adjustment, or multiple tuition payments, please let us know.

 If you have any questions, give us a call at 316-448-2072.